Red Bank, New Jersey: Education

-For ninth through twelfth grades, public school students attend Red Bank Regional High School, which also serves students from Little Silver and Shrewsbury Borough, along with students in the district's academy programs from other communities who are eligible to attend on a tuition basis.
-Students from other Monmouth County municipalities are eligible to attend the high school for its performing arts program, with admission on a competitive basis.
-The borough has five elected representatives on the nine-member Board of Education.
-As of the 2018–19 school year, the high school had an enrollment of 1,208 students and 119.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.1:1.
+For ninth through twelfth grades, public school students attend Red Bank Regional High School, which also serves students from Little Silver and Shrewsbury, along with students in the district's academy programs from other communities who are eligible to attend on a tuition basis.
+Students from other Monmouth County municipalities are eligible to attend the high school for its five academy programs, with admission on a competitive basis.
+The borough has five elected representatives on the nine-member board of education.
+As of the 2022–23 school year, the high school had an enrollment of 1,195 students and 122.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.

 Red Bank Charter School is a public school for students in kindergarten through eighth grade that operates under a New Jersey Department of Education charter and accepts students and receives its funding from a portion of property taxes, like a typical public school.
 It does not charge tuition and operates independently of the public school system, with a separate school board.
 Students are selected to enroll in the charter school based on an annual lottery, which is open to all Red Bank residents of school age.

 Other schools in Red Bank include Red Bank Catholic High School and St. James Elementary School, Catholic schools affiliated with Saint James parish and under the supervision of the Roman Catholic Diocese of Trenton.